KennyLoRI/pubMedNLP/DOCUMENTATION.md

 ### Analysis
 Include qualitative analysis.
 Discuss system performance in different contexts and compare with baselines.

+## Conclusion
+### Limitations
+During development, some of our initial ideas were not implementable since the underlying code functionality could not be guaranteed due to errors in the source code of Langchain, which is still largely under open-source development.
+This specifically accounts for our idea to also implement and test a multi-query retrieval strategy, which
-## Conclusion, Limitations and Future Work
+### Future Work

 Recap main contributions, highlight achievements, and reflect on limitations.
 Suggest potential extensions or improvements for future work.